Jefferson Morley | April 17, 2019

 Gina Haspel’s Perilous Relationship with Trump

-The CIA director has searched for ways to connect with her boss in the White House: with a picture of dead ducks allegedly killed by poison used by GRU agents to assassinate (unsuccessfully) turncoat Russian agent Sergey Skirpal.
+The CIA director has searched for ways to connect with her boss in the White House: with a picture of dead ducks allegedly killed by poison used by GRU agents to assassinate (unsuccessfully) turncoat Russian agent Sergey Skripal.

 According to The New York Times, she appeals to his known interest in American hostages.